-Pedestrian Accident Law in New York
+What are the Pedestrian Accident Laws in New York?

 Auto accidents, including pedestrian accidents, are usually reviewed under the legal concept of negligence.
 Negligence, simply put, is when a person fails to take reasonable care to ensure that another does not get hurt.

 There are five parts, or elements, that must be met for a successful negligence action:

 - Duty – Duty is when a person has a legal responsibility to care for the welfare of another person.
 Whenever a person drives a car, they assume a duty to not injure other drivers or pedestrians.
 Because of this, the duty element of negligence is almost always a given in a pedestrian accident case.

 - Breach – A breach of duty is when a person takes an action, or fails to take an action, and therefore violates their duty.
 Here is where many pedestrian accident cases are decided.
 What steps did the driver take to not hit the pedestrian?
 Did the pedestrian cross against a light?
 These questions are pivotal to a claim.